British Airways to use 3D printers to create aircraft cabin parts

-British Airways is exploring the possibility of using 3D printers to create to begin with non essential aircraft cabin parts and later other parts in the future.
+British Airways is exploring the possibility of using 3D printers to create non-essential aircraft cabin parts.

 These printers would be located at airports around the world to reduce delays for customers and emissions caused by transporting items, British Airways said in a statement.